 NPC movement may seem random, but it's actually reasonably deterministic during this portion of the game.
 Assuming you walk perfectly and don't stand around, the NPCs will always be in the same location from run to run.
 This will remain true until Fabul.
 Learn where the NPCs will be and optimize your walking accordingly.

+If at any point, you are unable to execute the Run Buffer for that turn, simply switch to holding A. This is entirely random.
 After the soldiers are dead, simply twiddle your thumbs until the Officer retreats.

 Visit Rosa in the northeast house.
 Mash with B to avoid talking to Rosa repeatedly.
 Afterward, leave the house.

 Just before exiting the town (immediately after emerging from the door in the wall), take one step to the right, and then go down.